 FREQ is a Python program for calculating the optimal scale factors for calculating harmonic vibrational frequencies, fundamental vibrational frequencies, and zero-point vibrational energies from electronic structure calculations.
-The citation is
+The citations are

 The program utilizes a previously published scale factor optimization model presented in